kevinconway/Deferred.js/doc/README.rst

 Registers a callback function to be executed upon resolution of this Deferred.
 Functions registered with `callback` will be passed the value of the Deferred as an argument when called.
-Functions registered after the Deferred has already been resolved will be automatically executed.
+Functions registered after the Deferred has already been resolved will be automatically executed with the appropriate value.

-All callbacks are launched asynchronously using the defer.js library.
+All callbacks are launched asynchronously.

 errback(fn)
 ^^^^^^^^^^^

 *Aliases: failure, error*

-Registers a callback function to be executed upon failure of this Deferred.
+Registers an errback function to be executed upon failure of this Deferred.
 Functions registered with `errback` will be passed the value of the error as an argument when called.
 Functions registered after the Deferred has already been failed will be automatically executed.

-All errbacks are launched asynchronously using the defer.js library.
+All errbacks are launched asynchronously.

-complete(fn)
-^^^^^^^^^^^^

-*Aliases: always, end*

-Registers a callback to be executed upon completion, whether success or failure, of this Deferred.
-Functions registered with this method are passed the value of the `resolve` or `fail` methods.
-Functions registered after the Deferred has already been completed will be automatically executed.

-All complete callbacks are launched asynchronously using the defer.js library.

 resolve(value)
 ^^^^^^^^^^^^^^

+*Aliases: ready*

 Triggers the execution of the callback functions with the given value.
 This marks the Deferred as complete and can only be called once.